Contributed by Ahmed Hosni, Lead Software Engineer, Vistaprint

 The biggest issue with our homebrew Jenkins implementation was lack of reliability.
 Simply put, the features we needed to ensure stability were not available as part of the open-source version of the platform.
 Chief among our concerns was buggy plug-ins.
 We could not rely on the Jenkins community to patch these in a timely manner, and so we went looking for enterprise versions of these vital extensions.

-The other major stumbling block was the inability to create multiple Jenkins masters.
-With the open-source version, we could only operate a single master feeding dozens of agents.
-But with CloudBees CI (formerly CloudBees Core) we can run Managed Masters as a service and a single CloudBees Jenkins Operation Center that acts as a central authority over our entire Jenkins environment.
+The other major stumbling block was the inability to create multiple Jenkins controllers.
+With the open-source version, we could only operate a single controller feeding dozens of agents.
+But with CloudBees CI (formerly CloudBees Core) we can run Managed controllers as a service and a single CloudBees Jenkins Operation Center that acts as a central authority over our entire Jenkins environment.

 We started a new project to assemble an opinionated, modular, end-to-end solution for launching production-ready CI/CD environment on top of AWS.
 Fueled by Mesos/Marathon, we deployed our CloudBees cluster, and then we designed Multibranch Pipelines for our Monolith code base.
 Infrastructure as code has been successfully used to build pull requests on ephemeral windows containers that runs on Amazon Elastic Container Service (Amazon ECS).